-Whether you want to get off the beaten track or follow the trail of other visitors, Kingston has an atmosphere that will always amaze you.
-After an earthquake in 1692 that devastated Port Royal, Kingston was founded as a place for survivors.
-The capital of Jamaica is the cultural mecca of the island.
-Be enchanted by the rhythm of the drums and vibrant nightlife, visit an art gallery or enjoy great views of the city from the hills.
+Whether you want to venture off the beaten path or follow the trail of other visitors, Kingston has an atmosphere that will amaze you every time.
+After an earthquake in 1692 destroyed Port Royal, Kingston was founded as a place for survivors.
+Jamaica ' s capital city is the island's cultural mecca.
+Be enchanted by the beat of the drums and vibrant nightlife, visit an art gallery or enjoy amazing views of the city from up on the hills.

 BOB MARLEY